LORDPK/API_Testsing_Java/README.md

 # Description

-A framework for API testing in Maven/Java, using RestAssured and TestNG.
+A framework for Automation API testing in Maven/Java, using RestAssured and TestNG.